How to Clean Wood Before Staining in Easy Steps + Effective Methods

 Step #3: Sand the Wood Surface

 After removing the paint and wax, you can start sanding to remove the residues of paint and wax.
-Our experts recommend proper sanding using different grit of sandpaper and tools to avoid imperfections on your wood stain.
+Do a proper sanding using different grit of sandpaper and tools to avoid imperfections on your wood stain.

 Sanding by hand using 60 grit – 150 grit sandpaper can remove stubborn spots and stains on your materials.
 Then you can switch to fine-grit sandpaper for smoother edges.